awsdocs/aws-codebuild-user-guide/doc_source/sample-ecr.md

       + If your project uses a cross\-account Amazon ECR image, the ID of the AWS account that you want to give access appears under **AWS Account IDs**\.

         The following sample policy uses both CodeBuild credentials and a cross\-account Amazon ECR image\.

       ```
       {
+         "Version":"2012-10-17",
+         "Statement":[
+            {
+               "Sid":"CodeBuildAccessPrincipal",
+               "Effect":"Allow",
+               "Principal":{
+                  "Service":"codebuild.amazonaws.com"
+               },
+               "Action":[
+                  "ecr:GetDownloadUrlForLayer",
+                  "ecr:BatchGetImage",
+                  "ecr:BatchCheckLayerAvailability"
+               ],
+               "Condition":{
+                  "StringEquals":{
+                     "aws:SourceArn":"arn:aws:codebuild:<region>:<aws-account-id>:project/<project-name>",
+                     "aws:SourceAccount":"<aws-account-id>"
+                  }
+               }
+            },
+            {
+               "Sid":"CodeBuildAccessCrossAccount",
+               "Effect":"Allow",
+               "Principal":{
+                  "AWS":"arn:aws:iam::<AWS-account-ID>:root"
+               },
+               "Action":[
+                  "ecr:GetDownloadUrlForLayer",
+                  "ecr:BatchGetImage",
+                  "ecr:BatchCheckLayerAvailability"
+               ]
+            }
+         ]
+      }
+      ```
+      + If your projects use CodeBuild credentials and you would like your CodeBuild projects to have open access to the Amazon ECR repository, you can omit the `Condition` keys and add the following sample policy\.

+      ```
+      {